nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/persistence-architecture/file-storage.md

 - `http://NUXEO_SERVER/nuxeo/nxfile/{repository}/{uuid}/blobholder:{blobIndex}/{fileName}`
 - `http://NUXEO_SERVER/nuxeo/nxfile/{repository}/{uuid}/{propertyXPath}/{fileName}`

-Where :
+Where:
-- `nxfile` is the download servlet.
+- `nxfile` is the download servlet.</br>
   Note that `nxbigfile` is also accepted for compatibility with older versions.
 - `repository` is the identifier of the target repository.
 - `uuid` is the uuid of the target document.
 - `blobIndex` is the index of the Blob inside the `BlobHolder` adapter corresponding to the target Document Type, starting at 0: `blobholder:0`, `blobholder:1`.